ansible/community-docs/create_pr_quick_start_guide.rst

 20. Go to ``Pull requests`` tab and create a pull request.

 GitHub is tracking your fork, so it should see the new branch in it and automatically offer to create a pull request.
-Sometimes GitHub does not do it and you should click the ``New pull request`` button yourself.
+Sometimes GitHub does not do it, and you should click the ``New pull request`` button yourself.
 Then choose ``compare across forks`` under the ``Compare changes`` title.
 Choose your repository and the new branch you pushed in the right drop-down list.
 Confirm.